Character Classes

 Appraise

 Sneaks have a keen eye for valuables.
 As an action, a sneak can quickly appraise all of the valuables in view within ten feet and determine what the most valuable item is.
 This does not include items with a concealed nature (magically or otherwise) to hide their value.
 The DL for this check is 10+ the number of items within view being appraised.
-A sneak gains a number of Edge equal to his Filch score on this check.
+A sneak gains a number of Edge equal to their Filch score on this check.

 Evasion

 Sneaks excel at leaping out of the way of danger; whenever they use a reaction to dodge out of a blast or dive for cover, they can double their dodge score.
+This only applies to area / line attacks, not direct attacks.

 Heightened Senses